Akashlamba01/VWatch/README.md

 ## Introduction

 VWatch is an innovative and user-centric project designed to redefine your video-watching experience.
 Whether you're a movie buff, a binge-watcher, or an avid follower of your favorite web series, VWatch is here to elevate your entertainment journey to new heights.
-There are a unique feature of watch with friends and access the screen at same time and chat each other.
+There are a unique feature of watch with friends in different screens and access the screen at the same time and chat with each other.

 ## Screenshot